acch/XML-to-bootstrap/README.md

 ## Overview

-XML-to-Bootstrap is a set of tools to generate web pages.
+XML-to-Bootstrap is a set of tools to generate static web pages.
 Input is defined in the form of an *Extensible Markup Language* ([XML](https://en.wikipedia.org/wiki/XML)) document.
 The output is a web page comprising [HTML](https://en.wikipedia.org/wiki/HTML), [CSS](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) and [JavaScript](https://en.wikipedia.org/wiki/JavaScript) files.
 The transformation is performed by using *Extensible Stylesheet Language Transformations* ([XSLT](https://en.wikipedia.org/wiki/XSLT)), as well as several JavaScript utilities invoked as [Grunt](https://gruntjs.com/) tasks.